-Identify the hazardous substances present in your workplace.
-Look at the list on pages 4-5.
+Look at the list on page 3.
 Remember to think about substances which have been supplied to you; those produced by your work activity, eg fumes, vapours, aerosols, final products and waste materials; and those naturally or incidentally present in your workplace, eg infectious agents carried by farm animals.